 SAML Authentication adds an extra layer of security to the password reset and account unlock process.
-If your organization already has SAML-based identity provider (IdP) applications such as OneLogin or Okta, it is only sensible that you use SAML Authentication as a method to verify users' identity.
-When SAML authentication is enabled, users are redirected to their IdP login URL for authentication, during password self-service operations.
-After successful authentication, the users are routed back to the ADSelfService Plus portal where they can reset their password or unlock their account.
-To use SAML authentication, end users do not have to enroll with ADSelfService Plus.
+If your organization already has SAML-based identity provider (IdP) applications such as OneLogin or Okta, it makes sense to use SAML Authentication as a method to verify users' identities.
+When SAML Authentication is enabled, users are redirected to their IdP login URL for authentication during password self-service operations.
+After successful authentication, users are routed back to the ADSelfService Plus portal where they can reset their password or unlock their account.
+To use SAML Authentication, end users do not have to enroll with ADSelfService Plus.

 Configuration of SAML authentication must be done in two places:

 Here, the IdP is the SAML-based identity provider application such as OneLogin or Okta.
 The SP is ADSelfService Plus.

 There are two SAML Config Modes: Upload Metadata File and Manual Configuration.

 In the space provided for X.509-Certificate, enter the public certificate key fetched from the identity provider (Refer step 4 of Prerequisite).

 The X.509-Certificate begins with '-----BEGIN CERTIFICATE-----', and ends with '-----END CERTIFICATE-----'.
 If this pattern--though default in most cases--is absent, you'll need to manually add it to the file.

 In this section we have covered the configuration steps for